TerenceChew/Robofriends/README.md

 # robofriends
-A simple project built with create-react-app
+A project built with create-react-app

 To run the project:
   1. Clone this repo